 - a.
 Confidentiality Release (Form A-21) - b.
 Resume/CV - c.
 College Transcript/s - d.
 Autobiography with the theme of one's unfolding sense of call; - e.
-Evidence of SHE-CAP training (check Mercer catalog for schedule) - f.
-Evidence of having participated Racial Awareness Program (cf. Mercer) - g.
-Reflective Response and Evaluation of Discernment Committee (what has been gleaned from participating in the Discernment Committee)
+Evidence of Safe Church training (inquire with Parish Administrator) - f.
+Evidence of having participated in Sacred Ground (recommended) - g.
+Reflective Response and Evaluation of Discernment Committee (what has been leaned from participating in the Discernment Committee)